 Today the institution occupies a 200-acre main campus surrounded by approximately 1800 acres of college-owned agricultural and forested land.
 The school's estate includes 60 major structures as well as employee homes, necessary utilities, and other buildings.
 Fifteen academic buildings house the library, classrooms, laboratories, and offices.
 West Hall, the oldest, dates from 1917.
 The newest, Chan Shun Hall, is a modern science complex, in use since 1986.
 It includes 55,000 square feet of classroom, laboratory, and office space.
-Four women's residence halls can accommodate approximately 700 students; three men's halls, approximately 600.
+Two women's residence halls and two men's residence halls that can accommodate approximately 900 students on campus.